1

 How much do pbx jobs pay per hour?

-As of Jul 10, 2026, the average hourly pay for pbx in the United States is $20.00, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for pbx in the United States is $20.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $15.62 and $21.88 per hour, depending on experience, location, and employer.

-What is a PBX operator at a casino?
+What is a PBX operator?

-What are the key skills and qualifications needed to thrive as a PBX Operator, and why are they important?
+What are the key skills and qualifications needed to thrive as a PBX operator, and why are they important?

 To thrive as a PBX Operator, you need strong communication skills, attention to detail, and a high school diploma or equivalent.
 Familiarity with PBX phone systems, call routing software, and basic office equipment is typically required.
 Outstanding customer service, patience, and the ability to stay calm under pressure distinguish top performers in this role.
 These skills ensure efficient call management, positive caller experiences, and smooth information flow within an organization.